 So you can deliver code and deploy applications fast to meet business objectives, or you can take more time and ensure the quality of the code released.
 The problem is you can never have both, at some point something has to be dropped.
 More often than not, in software it’s the quality.

-The only thing, users care about with software applications is that it solves a problem they have .
+The only thing, users generally care about with software applications is that it solves a problem they have .
 You don’t need clean , beautiful or even elegant code to solve problems, this can be done with just code.

 Many people think the primary task of a software developer is write code to create applications, which is not totally correct, because the primary task of a software developer is to manage complexity.
 Software developers should use code to hide or eliminate complexity while developing applications.